The Symposium on Bioengineering

-, the Bioengineering Students Association, has organized the Symposium on Bioengineering, an event whose main purpose is the most traditional, yet the most innovative goal: to present to our academic community the most recent and innovative projects with biomedical and biological applications on issues of our modern society.
-The 8th Symposium on Bioengineering slogan is Solving Tomorrow, Today, and we intend to accomplish that mission once again this year.
+, the Bioengineering Students Association, has organised the Symposium on Bioengineering, an event whose main purpose is the most traditional, yet the most innovative goal: to present to our academic community the most recent and innovative projects with biomedical and biological applications on issues of our modern society.
+The Symposium on Bioengineering slogan is

+, and we intend to accomplish that mission once again this year.
 As usual, both national and international speakers of exceptional quality, not only from the Academia but also from the Entrepreneurial world, will be present at this Symposium - the largest student-organised Bioengineering event in Portugal, taking into account previous editions attendance and success.

+.
 If Bioengineering is a field of unlimited and yet-to-be-imagined applications, then Portugal has the talented and hard-working people to, once again, 500 years later, set sail from the safe harbor and venture further afield in this world of discoveries.
 Communication and partnership with different countries, projects and mindsets are key for a new chapter in the convergence of Life Sciences and Technology.
 Above all, one must know more to further idealize and concretize.
 And the

 is just the right event to do it - save the date!

 Contributing in the creation of this rich panel of speakers is our

 , whose members have a profoundly distinct academic background, in such a way that their contributions most certainly provide for the interdisciplinarity desired for this event.
 Relying on the conjunction of researchers and professors with different experiences and personalities, no other outcome ought to be expected except a strongly cohesive, dynamic and inclusive programme.